google/gitiles/Documentation/markdown.md

 ### Site title

-A site wide banner is displayed on all Markdown pages if `navbar.md` includes a H1 header.
-The text of the header is display on the left side of the banner.
+A site-wide banner is displayed on all Markdown pages if `navbar.md` includes an H1 header.
+The text of the header is displayed on the left side of the banner.

 ```
 # Gitiles